-(3) Application to Extend the Valid Period of the Residence Card (Article 19-11 of the Immigration Control Act)
+C. Application to Extend the Valid Period of the Residence Card (Article 19-11 of the Immigration Control Act)

-A permanent resident or a mid to long-term resident whose sixteenth birthday is designated as the expiration date of his or her residence card is required to apply for an extension of the valid period of the residence card to the Minister of Justice in accordance with the procedures provided for by the Ordinance of the Ministry of Justice at the regional immigration office within the extension application period.
+A permanent resident or a mid to long-term resident for whom the expiration of the period of validity of the residence card is his or her 16th birthday is required to submit an application for extension of the period of validity of the residence card to the Minister of Justice through the regional immigration bureau within the period for the extension.